umgeotech/Algorithm/Probabilistic tunable large geological model/README.md

 Please get in touch with us via umgeomech@gmail.com for any inquiries related to this algorithm.
 Thank you!

 ## Citation
 Yan, W., Yang, C., Shen, P., & Zhou, W. H. (2025).
 Efficient probabilistic tunning of large geological model (LGM) for underground digital twin.
-Engineering Geology.
+Engineering Geology, 350, 107996

-TBC